TheRogerDodger/Portfolio/index.md

 </details>

-Then for the sign-in feature, the If statement changes to compare the user entered name and password with the correct key-value pair with the Firebase database.
+Then for the sign-in feature, the If statement changes to compare the user entered name and password with the correct key-value pair within the Firebase database.

 <details>
   <summary>View code</summary>